Recognition and Reward

 - Merits (KS3&4) / Effort Points (KS5) – staff may award an average of 3 merits per lesson.
 A student may achieve a merit for demonstrating praiseworthy activities; making a valuable contribution in lessons; making a real effort; excellent work; overcoming difficulties and persevering; asking questions; working independently; helping others = 1 achievement point

 - Praise email – staff may award a praise e-mail when a student has demonstrated praiseworthy activities across a series of lessons = 3 achievement points

 - Imberstar nomination – staff may nominate up to 5 students per half term per class to be an ‘Imberstar’.
 Ten Imberstars from each year group Year 7 to 11 are then selected every half term.
-An Imberstar nominations is in recognition of sustaining praiseworthy activities across a number of weeks = 5 achievement points
+An Imberstar nomination is in recognition of praiseworthy activities sustained across a number of weeks = 5 achievement points

 In addition to our formal school rewards, different departments also praise students in different ways e.g. ‘Musician of the Month’, ‘Drama Star’ and ‘Linguist of the Month’.